Youth in Franchising

-A combination of several factors says yes – out of necessity for both prospective franchisees looking to make a living in a tough economy, and for franchisors seeking to expand their system in an era of tight credit.
+A combination of several factors says yes: prospective franchisees looking to make a living in a tough economy, franchisors seeking to expand their system in an era of tight credit, and the aging out of a generation of Baby Boomer franchisees.
 This confluence of economics and demographics has led to a rise in the numbers of younger people signing on as franchisees.

 First, the demographics of youth.
-Generation X (born about 1965 to 1976) are now about 35 to 45 years old, hardly qualifying them as "youth."
-So let's focus on the next group, Generation Y, also known as the Millennial Generation (born about 1977 to 1990).
-As of 2010, this group ranged in age from about 20 to 35 years old.
+Members of Generation X, born about 1965 to 1976, hardly qualify as "youth."
+So let's focus on the next group, Generation Y, also known as the Millennials, born about 1977 to 1990.
 Millennials also are a big group, dwarfing Gen X and about the same size (70-plus million) as the post-Second World War Baby Boomer generation (born 1946 to 1964).

-Millennials account for more than 25 percent of the adult population in the U.S. That number is growing as the oldest of the Baby Boomers are beginning to retire, or at least look at it seriously.
-That's a scary prospect for franchisors, who are working to fill that gap by developing recruitment and training programs aimed at the Gen Yers/Millennials.
+Millennials account for more than 25 percent of the adult population in the U.S. And the reality of the oldest of the Baby Boomers retiring is a scary prospect for franchisors, who are working to fill that gap by developing recruitment and training programs aimed at Millennials.

-Of course most college grads and twenty-somethings don't have the financial resources for a franchise fee, opening costs, and surviving the first crucial years.
-Nor do they have the business experience or the people and life management skills required to succeed in business – which is one of the reasons many will choose franchising over starting out in business for themselves.
-What they do have in spades, however, are energy, enthusiasm, an eagerness to learn, fresh ideas, and perhaps most important, parents and relatives willing to finance their entry into a franchised business.
+Most college grads and twenty-somethings don't have the financial resources for a franchise fee, opening costs, and surviving the first crucial years.
+Nor do they have the business experience or the people and life management skills required to succeed in business, which is another reason many will choose franchising over starting out in business for themselves.
+What they do have in spades, however, is energy, enthusiasm, an eagerness to learn, fresh ideas, and perhaps most important, parents and relatives willing to finance their entry into a franchised business.

 Some of these parents are the same Boomers who are preparing to retire.
 Those who are franchisees might want to turn the business over to their offspring, and can offer training, support, and mentorship as their children learn the business.
 Others are seeking to give their children a good start in business and realize that the franchise model provides that training and support, and that mentoring can come from experienced franchisees within the system.
-And others, whose retirement savings have been severely reduced by the Great Recession, must not only work longer (which means fewer opportunities for younger people to advance), they also, suddenly and unexpectedly, must find ways to make more money for their Golden Years.
-Investing in a franchise through their children is one way to do that – especially in a time of reduced confidence in the stock market.
+However, those whose retirement savings were severely reduced by the Great Recession must not only work longer (which means fewer opportunities for younger people), they also must find ways to make more money for their Golden Years.
+Investing in a franchise through their children is one way to do that.

 Younger people also have grown up with technology, an increasingly important part of managing and marketing a business today.
 Their affinity for computers is a given, and social media is a part of their everyday lives.
 And for franchise concepts or brands that employ teenagers (fast food, especially), their closeness in age can help bridge the "generation gaps" so many older franchisees struggle to overcome in their hiring and retention practices.

 On the down side, youth is a time of exploration, and franchise agreements run five years or more.
 Can young people commit for that time when their lives are still taking shape?
 What if they fall in love with someone across the country, or even in another country?
 What if they turn out to be incapable of managing people, doing the books, or marketing?
-While this can occur with older franchisees, at least those prospects have more of a track record, and have done their exploring, and are looking to settle down and settle in.
+While this can occur with older franchisees, at least those prospects have more of a track record, have done their exploring, and are looking to settle down and settle in for the long haul.